drobilla/exess/doc/description.rst

 To use exess,
 the compiler must be configured to add the versioned include directory to the include path, and to link with the corresponding library.
+With most build systems,
-Depending on the package ``exess-0`` achieves this in most build systems, or the required flags can be fetched manually with pkg-config_ or a compatible tool:
+the ``exess-0`` package can be used for this, or the required flags can be fetched manually with pkg-config_ or a compatible tool:

 .. code-block:: sh